JohnOmernik/caraveldrill/README.md

 * This is just a basic demonstration that pyodbc, in the container is working.

 ### SQL Alchemy Drill Dialect Notes
-* We do not install the SQL Alchemy dialect in the Docker container (Because it't not complete or working)
+* We do not install the SQL Alchemy dialect in the Docker container (Because it't not complete or working) or include it in this repo
+* It can be found here: https://github.com/JohnOmernik/sqlalchemy-drill
-* To run it, copy into the container (I use the mounted application location) and run "python setup.py install"
+* To install it, set the path to it in run.sh and it will be mounted /app, cd here and run "python setup.py install"
-* This is NOT WORKING (hence why it is not in the container) It's a copy of the Access dialect, that is slowly morphing into a drill dialect.
+* This is NOT FULLY WORKING (hence why it is not in the container) It's a copy of the Access dialect, that is slowly morphing into a drill dialect.
-  * It's initially here to allow a connect.
-Basic things are being updated slowly as time goes on, it will allow a "test connection" but that's about it.
+  * Follow issues and contribute issues at https://github.com/JohnOmernik/sqlalchemy-drill/issues